dongmingh/v1performance/README.md

 Note with PTE on RC1:

+- channel name must be lower case
 - Change cacerts to tlscacerts for both orderer and peer in config json in SCFiles directory.
-Below is an example of changes for orderer.
+Below is an example of change for orderer.

 was:
   `"tls_cacerts": "/root/gopath/src/github.com/hyperledger/fabric/common/tools/cryptogen/crypto-config/ordererOrganizations/example.com/orderers/orderer0.example.com/msp/cacerts/ca.example.com-cert.pem"`